priyanshuanandd/Credit-Card-Fraud-Detection-ML-Model/README.md

 This project aims to detect fraudulent credit card transactions using machine learning techniques.
 It addresses the challenge of highly imbalanced data, where legitimate transactions significantly outnumber fraudulent ones.

+#### We compare the result of two resampling techniques and use it for 3 different classification models.
+##### Comparision is made on the basis of metrics like Precision , Recall , Accuracy and F1 Score.

 ## Dataset

 [Link to the Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)